Accelerated Algorithms for Constrained Nonconvex-Nonconcave Min-Max Optimization and Comonotone Inclusion: Additional Preliminaries

-\paragraph{Variational Inequality.} A closely related problem to \MI is the \emph{monotone variational inequality} (VI) with operator $F$ and feasible set $\Z$, which has two variants.
+\paragraph{Variational Inequality.} An important special case of \CMI is the \emph{variational inequality} (VI) problem where the maximally monotone operator $A$ is chosen to be a normal cone operator $N_\Z$ for a closed and convex feasible set $\Z$.
+The VI problem has two variants.
 The \emph{Stampacchia Variational Inequality} (SVI) problem is to find $z^* \in \Z$ such that

-Such $z^*$ is called a \emph{strong} solution to VI.
+Such $z^*$ is called a \emph{strong solution} to VI.
 The \emph{Minty Variational Inequality} (MVI) problem is to find $z^* \in \Z$ such that